 Remote and hybrid work, however, brings up questions about workers’ compensation.
 Questions we frequently receive from clients/employers include:

-- Do I need workers’ compensation for remote workers?
+- Do I need workers’ compensation for my remote workers?

-- What limitations occur with out-of-state employees who are remote?
+- What limitations occur with remote, out-of-state employees?

 - Can my premium become less expensive with remote workers?

-- If an injury occurs, what proof can be used in a remote setting?
+- If an injury occurs, what proof can be used in a remote setting to make a worker’s comp claim?

 do I need workers’ compensation for remote employees?